minvws/nl-covid19-coronacheck-app-dgcg-integration/src/DigitalGreenGatewayTool/readme.md

 The flag `SendAuthenticationHeaders` can be set in order to include the TLS authentication headers; this is probably always required.
 For EFGS this was optional in some circumstances.

+The flag `IncludeChainInSignature` when set will include the cert chain in the signature.
+You must also configure the 'SigningChain' certificate if this is set.

+The flag `IncludeCertsInSignature` when set will include the certificates in the signature.

 # Creating some DGC signing certs